wireshell/wireshell/README.md

 ## Version History

-* 0.3.3 Hotfix autoload path
-* 0.3.2 Added Show Admin Url Command, added `bin` to composer.json
-* 0.3.1 Change readme: Installation via Packagist
-* 0.3.0 `NewCommand` now installs PW instead of just downloading it (thanks to @HariKT), added Commands for Fields, Modules, Backup
-* 0.2.0 Added Create Template Command, extended Create User Command
-* 0.1.0 Initial
+See CHANGELOG

 ## Acknowledgements

-[HariKT](https://github.com/harikt) for his big contribution of a real "NewCommand" and command line based installer within Wireshell!
+See THANKS

-## Feedback please
+## Feedback Please

 If you have the time, maybe the slightest need for a tool like this and like to test things out - please grab a copy and go for a test drive with Wireshell and leave feedback in the ProcessWire forum and bugs as GitHub Issues.
+Please note that this project is released with a Contributor Code of Conduct.
+By participating in this project you agree to abide by its terms.
 Thanks!